Key Dates and Deadlines

 County of San Bernardino Voter Information Guide

-• The Voter Information Guide is a booklet published by the San Bernardino County Registrar of Voters that includes information about voting, instructions and your polling place information.
+- The Voter Information Guide [available soon] is a booklet published by the San Bernardino County Registrar of Voters that includes information about voting, local measures, a sample ballot and polling place information.

 Voting Options